 Despite varying prices, chicken has barely grown in price – beef and pork get more expensive every day.
-In fact, from June 2013 to June 2015, beef and pork have risen 34% and 18% respectively, while chicken has only risen 5%.
+In fact, from 2012-2017, beef and pork have risen 32% and 14% respectively, while chicken has only risen 4%.
 This is thanks to supply management where chicken farmers only produce enough to meet the demand, ensuring there are no shortages or surpluses of chicken, which can create spikes in prices.

-$1.58 – that’s not much.
+$1.54 – that’s not much.
 To put it another way, the farmer’s share of a restaurant plate is usually less than the tip you give your server!
-In fact, in the past year the live price of chicken has declined by 5.0% and over the past two years, it is down a huge 7.7%.
+In fact, since 2013 the live price of chicken has declined by 10.2%.
 With consumers paying more and chicken farmers getting less, it’s clear that there’s no connection.

 For more information, check out our infographic called Supply Management and Consumer Prices- Don’t Believe the Hype!